Full-time program fees

 Fees: breaking it down

-- Mandatory non-tuition fees are fees which students pay in addition to tuition fees and are established following the guidelines of the Ministry of Training, Colleges and Universities.
+- Ancillary fees are fees which students pay in addition to tuition fees and are established following the guidelines of the Ministry of Training, Colleges and Universities.

-- Program specific fees are fees students are required to pay in addition to tuition and mandatory non-tuition fees and are specific to the program/level.
+- Program specific fees are fees students are required to pay in addition to tuition and ancillary fees and are specific to the program/level.

 - Co-operative education fees are payable by students registered in Co-operative Education programs.
 The Co-operative Education fee pays for the services of co-operative education consultants who provide co-op students with assistance to meet the requirements for a co-op endorsed diploma.
 These include registration and record keeping services, additional classes for co-op students, resume preparation and job search advice, posting of co-op positions, interview assistance, and follow-up/evaluation of work semesters.